Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/UPDATES.md

 ### Day 1: Pagination & Search

+- Go over syllabus and assignments
+- Join slack and gradescope
+- Introduce our intro project where our first assignment's code will be written
+- Discuss why we are enhancing an existing project vs creating a new one

+### TT: Pagination

+- Why do we need pagination?

+### TT: Search

+- Why is search an important feature on Amazon?
+YouTube?

 ### Day 2: Upload Images on AWS

 - Foundational use case with a public policy